willjantscher/mygit_test/README.md

 #My git test
-this is my git test
+This is everything from the SDI course